Dani7B/Norwegian2EnglishDict/README.md

 Resulting dictionaries are going to end up in `4_finalDictionary`.

-The script first runs `index.js` in `1_wordlists` via node to generate a list of words to scrap.
+First the script runs `index.js` in `1_wordlists` via node to generate a list of words to scrap.

 Then it runs `scrap.py` from the root folder which scraps the whole wordlist into separate .json files.
 This will take an hour or two, and has a bug - seems like from time to time wiktionary fails to load(?) and the entry for that word just does not get scrapped.